 How to pick the perfect sweet potato

-Look for a small to medium sized sweet potato.
+When choosing a sweet potato, look for a small to medium sized sweet potato.
 Generally, the larger the potato the starchier it is.
 A deeper orange color alludes to higher vitamin A content.
 Note that these aren’t as hardy as white potatoes, so avoid choosing any with cuts and bruises, as these will deteriorate more quickly.
-Store ‘em in a cool dry place, like the pantry (no the refrigerator), for about 2 weeks.
+Store ‘em in a cool dry place, like the pantry (not the refrigerator), for about 2 weeks.

 Nutrition information for sweet potatoes